Viswema Hall

-The Viswema Hall is a multi-purpose arena currently under construction in Swe–ba ward, Viswema, Nagaland, India.
-Construction began in 2020 and upon completion it will be the first of its kind in the state.
-The arena will host various sporting events, music concerts, meetings, etc.
+The Viswema Hall is a multi-purpose arena in Swe–ba ward, Viswema, Nagaland, India.
+Construction began in 2020.
+The arena host various sporting events, music concerts, meetings, etc.

 Hall

-The multi-purpose hall once constructed will have a stage area of 200 sq ft and will accommodate over 3200 persons during sport events and about 5000 persons during social and cultural events.
-It will also serve as a local community center.
+The multi-purpose hall has a stage area of 200 sq ft and accommodate over 3200 persons during sport events and about 5000 persons during social and cultural events.
+It also serve as a local community center.